 There are two levels of review within the College of Health and Human Development: the (academic) Unit review and the College review.
-At the College level, the College Promotion and Tenure Committee shall review the second-, fourth-, and sixth-year candidacies, any special out-of-sequence or off-year candidacies, as well as all promotion candidacies.
+At the College level, the College Promotion and Tenure Committee shall review the second-, fourth-, and sixth-year candidacies, any special out-of-sequence or off-year candidacies, and all promotion candidacies.